 "Never in the history of Colorado regulatory jurisprudence has a utility had to replace 75 percent of its capacity essentially overnight," says Christopher Burke, Black Hills' vice president.
 "It's going to have a cost impact to our customers.
-We don't want to see our costs go up - we're customers as well - but that was one of the unavoidable outcomes of in solar energy, they punish those who do."
+We don't want to see our costs go up - we're customers as well - but that was one of the unavoidable outcomes of the situation that this utility was in."
+He also argues that rates are typically higher for rural areas; much of the county outside the town of Pueblo is sparsely populated.